 Liquid Bulk Pesticide is any liquid pesticide that is stored in a non-mobile structure or container or held in an individual container:

-- in undivided quantities of greater than 300 U.S. Gallons of liquid measure; and - stored longer than one year.
+- In undivided quantities of greater than 300 gallons of liquid measure; and - Stored longer than six months.

-All Agriculture Operations [401 KAR 10:026, 10:029, 10:030, and 10:031]:
+All Agriculture Operations [401 KAR 10:026, 10:029, 10:030, and 10:031]: All operations must meet Kentucky Water Quality Standards.